 Summary

-Conrad Black, a British-Canadian newspaper publisher, received a pardon on May 15, 2019, from President Donald Trump for convictions entered in the U.S. District Court for the Northern District of Illinois in 2007 for mail fraud and obstruction of justice.
-The convictions stemmed from his diversion of non-compete payments from Hollinger International, the parent company of the Chicago Sun-Times and Telegraph Media Group.
+Conrad Black was convicted in 2007 in the U.S. District Court for the Northern District of Illinois of mail fraud and obstruction of justice related to the diversion of non-compete payments from Hollinger International, a company that owned the Chicago Sun-Times and Telegraph Media Group.
+On May 15, 2019, President Donald Trump granted Black a full pardon for these convictions.

 Pardon · May 15, 2019